Everything Oral Sensory: The Total Guide - Your Kid's Table

 • Explore new foods with no pressure to eat them.
 Talk about the foods color, texture, and smell.

-Lastly, you can check out two last resources for oral sensory tools and activities here and here, if you really want to be thorough!
-And, if your think your child has some difficulty with how they’re eating, you’ll also want to check out oral motor exercises.
+And, if you think your child has some difficulty with how they’re eating, you’ll also want to check out oral motor exercises.

 Want a Free Printable?